IRS Levies and the Collection Statute Expiration Date (CSED)

 When the IRS levies your wages, bank accounts, or property, it feels like they have unlimited power—but that’s not entirely true.

 The IRS only has 10 years to collect on most federal tax debts.
-This limit is known as the Collection Statute Expiration Date (CSED)—and it plays a huge role in how long a levy can legally stay in place.
+This limit is known as the IRS 10-year collection statute (Collection Statute Expiration Date or CSED)—and it plays a huge role in how long a levy or lien can legally stay in place.

 In this blog, we explain how levies interact with the 10-year collection statute, how the IRS tries to pause or extend that clock, and how to use the CSED to your advantage.